 The Final Rise

-The final rising times are quite variable.
+The final rising times are variable.
 With warm room temperatures around 80°F (27°C), your bâtard will be ready for baking in 3 to 4 hours.
-However, if you don’t cold retard the final rising, the bread will have very little sour flavor, but the character of wheat will really come through.
-No matter, you will gain the benefits of sourdough making your loaf stay fresh longer with a more complex taste.
+However, if you don’t cold retard the final rising, the bread will have very little sour flavor, but the character of wheat will come through.
+No matter what, you will benefit from sourdough, which will make your loaf stay fresh longer and have a more complex taste.

 Cooling (retarding, or slowing), the final rise in the refrigerator lets you bake when you want and imbues the bread with intense flavors.
 A longer final rise promotes a slower fermentation, building to the optimal tangy taste sourdough is known for.
 That means can control bread flavor with a sweetness “that no one would think to call sourdough, or you can make substantially stronger-flavored bread to your taste.”11